 Curriculum at schools on OurKids.net

 What School says: The Montessori Country School Milton is a leading provider of Montessori education.
-For over 20 years, the school has provided a first-class academic experience to students in an environment that is distinguished by its compassion, integrity and unwavering commitment to the individual child.
+For 12 years, the school has provided an exceptional academic experience to students in an environment that is distinguished by its compassion, integrity and unwavering commitment to the individual child.

 Discovery Math turns traditional math on its head: it frequently begins by introducing a novel problem to students, and works its way back to “discovering” a method of solving the problem.
 The goal is to ground mathematical procedures and algorithms firmly in their applications, and to challenge students to think critically about how they might go about solving the problem right from the beginning.
 Generally associated with the “Chicago Math” movement and related Everyday Math textbooks (Grades 1 to 6), Discovery math spends less classroom time mastering established algorithms and more time getting students invested in and thinking critically about novel mathematical problems and concepts.
 In this sense Discovery Math aims to establish conceptual and applied understand before procedural understanding.